This article explains how the Motability Scheme can help increase your mobility after an amputation and get you back on the road. Read more below.

 Adaptations refer to a wide range of changes or adjustments that can be made to a car to make it suitable for someone to drive.
 This could be alternative ways to use steering, acceleration, brakes and other controls.
 As well as adaptations for driving itself, you might need to think about getting in and out of the car—there is also a wide range of adaptations available to make access easier.
 For example, you may need a car with swivel seats for easy access or a boot hoist to help stow a wheelchair or mobility scooter.

-With such a wide variety of adaptations available, your Motability Scheme car can be tailored to suit your needs.
+The Motability Scheme offers around 500 vehicle adaptations and many are available for no extra cost when fitted to your vehicle at the start of your lease.
 Most cars available on the Motability Scheme can be adapted, however, it’s best to look at what adaptations you require before choosing the car make and model to make sure that they are compatible.
+We also work with around 100 adaptation installers who will provide expert advice to help you choose the right adaptations for your needs.

 How to access adaptations